SSIIRRPP/cra-deployer/README.md

 ## To Consider

 You need to set AWS CLI with proper and valid credentials.
-If you need to use some AWS CLI profile othe than the default one, ypou can set a env variable before executing the script:
+If you need to use some AWS CLI profile other than the default one, you can set a env variable before executing the script:

 ```json
 	// package.json